 ABOUT ZERA MEDICAL

-Colorectal cancer is one of the most preventable cancers in the world.
-The prep is why millions of people are not screened.
+Colorectal cancer is one of the most preventable cancers in the world.¹ The prep is why millions of people are not screened.

 OUR MISSION

-To remove the single greatest barrier to colorectal cancer screening by replacing the most dreaded part of colonoscopy with a predictable, dignified, clinical-grade preparation experience that works every time.
+To remove the single greatest barrier to colorectal cancer screening by offering an alternative to the most dreaded part of colonoscopy — a predictable, dignified, clinical-grade preparation experience designed to work consistently.

 THE STORY